habedi/mosaic-art-maker/README.md

 pip install -r requirements.txt
 ```

-The code is written in Python 3.9 and is tested on a computer running Ubuntu 22.04 LTS with Keras 2.9 (and KerasCV
+Moreover, the code is written in Python 3.9 and is tested on a computer running Ubuntu 22.04 LTS with Keras 2.9 (and KerasCV
 0.3.4) on an NVIDIA RTX 3090 GPU with CUDA 11.6.

 #### Running the code

 Open [Making Mosaic Art using KerasCV+StableDiffusion](make_mosaic_art.ipynb) notebook to see the code.

-Modify the variables and parameters in the main function (shown below) to create your own mosaic art versions of the
+Furthermore, you can modify the variables and parameters in the main function (shown below) to create your own mosaic art versions of the
 given images.
-Moreover, place your images in the `images/canvases` folder if you want to create mosaic art versions of
+You can place your images in the `images/canvases` folder if you want to create mosaic art versions of
 them.

 ```python